Sophia Huang Xueqin Won Awards for Her #MeToo Reporting. Today, Her Fate Remains a Mystery.

 About

-Max Fallon-Goodwin is an editorial intern at Ms. and is completing their undergraduate degree in Africana studies and the study of women and gender at Smith College.
+Max Fallon-Goodwin is a former editorial intern at Ms. and is completing their undergraduate degree in Africana studies and the study of women and gender at Smith College.
 Their work focuses on Black queer radical histories and cultural critique.
 Their work constantly engages with other Black queer theorists and cultural mappers.